spree/spree_cli/README.md

 ```

 This will launch the interactive process that will guide you through the process of setting up a new Spree-based store.
 Happy hacking!

-Note: Node 14+ is required to run the CLI.
-Depending on your configuration, the CLI will also prompt you to install additional dependencies required by your desired setup.

 ## Troubleshooting